LulzSec6824/SudokuProject/README.md

 ## 📜 License

-This project is licensed under the GPLv3.0  See the [LICENSE](LICENSE.txt) file for details.cense.
+This project is licensed under the GPLv3.0.
+See the [LICENSE](LICENSE.txt) file for details.

 ---